evan-erdos/evan-erdos.github.io/_posts/2015-10-12-smile-drive.md

 > ... and like, we'll be so advanced, that, like, they will just...
 > be powered by smiles and happiness, and love.][here]

-Once in ~20 times, you will generate a binary star with this thing.
+Once in ~20 times, you will generate a binary star (keep clicking).
 The code below is sloppy and not as well documented as the previous few.
 This *was* named smile drive because I was going to have a spaceship thing, and then have it thrust based upon if the camera recorded if the user was smiling or not.
 The silly text above would have made sense if I had that running.
 Anyways, click on it or click [here][] to look around in the universe.

 The most interesting code examples are probably the recursive planet drawing in the planet class and the perlin noise stars at the end.